YottaDB/YDBDoc/MessageRecovery/errors.rst

 AIMGBLKFAIL
 -----------

-AIMGBLKFAIL, AIMGBLKFAIL, After image build for block bbbb in region rrrr failed in DSE or MUPIP
+AIMGBLKFAIL, After image build for block bbbb in region rrrr failed in DSE or MUPIP

-GT.CM/DSE/MUPIP Error: MUPIP/DSE/GT.CM Error: DSE creates after images of blocks as a result of its physical manipulation of blocks and in MUPIP processes them in the course of RECOVER or ROLLBACK.
+MUPIP/DSE/GT.CM Error: DSE creates after images of blocks as a result of its physical manipulation of blocks and in MUPIP processes them in the course of RECOVER or ROLLBACK.
 This error indicates that such a manipulation failed on the block and region indicated.

 Action: If you get this error from DSE, you may be working with a block with a damaged state that your DSE action does not sufficiently address - analyze the situation and consider other approaches.
 If you get this error from MUPIP, it may mean your journal or replication has damage, in which case you should investigate the state of block bbbb.